 International Event Rider & Professional Coach

-My name is Daniele Bizzarro, and I've spent more than 20 years riding, training and coaching horses and riders across dressage, show jumping and cross-country.
-I grew up just outside Turin, started riding when I was nine, and very quickly discovered that I loved the process of training horses just as much as I loved competing them.
+My name is Daniele Bizzarro and I've spent more than 20 years riding, training and coaching horses and riders across dressage, show jumping and cross-country.
+I grew up just outside Turin (Italy), started riding when I was nine, and very quickly discovered that I loved the process of training horses just as much as I loved competing them.

-Over the years I've had the privilege of working with some of the best riders and coaches in the world, including William Fox-Pitt, Caroline Moore and Ian Woodhead.
+Over the years I've had the privilege of producing a large number of horses working with some of the best riders and coaches in the world, including William Fox-Pitt, Caroline Moore and Ian Woodhead.
 Their influence shaped how I ride, how I think, and how I teach — always with clarity, fairness and a genuine desire to help horses understand their job.

-I've represented Italy in Nations Cup competitions and at the 2025 European Championships, and I've ridden every type of horse along the way: sharp ones, strong ones, lazy ones, spooky ones, young ones, talented ones, complicated ones.
+I've represented Italy in Nations Cup competitions, I was in the short-list for the 2024 Paris Olympics and I competed at the 2025 European Championships, and I've ridden every type of horse along the way: sharp ones, strong ones, lazy ones, spooky ones, young ones, talented ones, complicated ones.
 The variety taught me more than any book ever could.

 I believe every horse can go better, and every rider can feel more confident when the communication between them is clear.